ImagingDataCommons/highdicom/docs/generalsr.rst

 Scoord (spatial coordinate) Content Items describe locations in 2D image coordinates.
-Image coordinates are decimal numbers with sub-pixel accuracy that are defined in a coordinate system from (0.0, 0.0) at the top left corner of the top left pixel of the image and (rows, colums) at the bottom right corner of the bottom right pixel of the image.
+Image coordinates are decimal numbers with sub-pixel accuracy that are defined in a coordinate system from (0.0, 0.0) at the top left corner of the top left pixel of the image and (rows, columns) at the bottom right corner of the bottom right pixel of the image.
 I.e. the center of the top left pixel is at location (0.5, 0.5).